CounterHack/mandrake/README.md

 }
 ```

-If the shellcode crashes, that's also fine; this shellcode runs
+If you are testing shellcode that crashes, Mandrake will handle that
-`push 0x41414141` / `ret`, which will crash at `0x41414141`:
+gracefully.
+This example runs the shellcode `push 0x41414141` / `ret`, which
+will crash at `0x41414141`:

 ```
 $ cargo run -- --snippit-length 4 code --harness=./harness/harness '6841414141c3'